Are you planning to visit Williamsburg? This guide details the best things to do in Williamsburg, VA for first-time travelers. Read on!

 The ruins of the workshop were excavated in 1948, and a nearby glasshouse that you can visit today was built in the 1970s.

-Here you can witness how glassmakers create stunning pieces, such as pitchers, wine bottles, candleholders, and other glass objects using the same techniques that have been used more than 400 years ago.
+Here you can witness how glassmakers create stunning pieces, such as pitchers, wine bottles, candleholders, and other glass objects using the same techniques that were used more than 400 years ago.

 After admiring the glassblowing process, head over to the Glasshouse Gift Shop to take home a piece of Jamestown’s original glass artwork with you.